MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-intercept-messages.md

 ## Sample code

-For a complete sample that shows how to intercept and log messages using the Bot Builder SDK for Node.js, see the <a href="https://aka.ms/v3-js-capability-middlewareLogging" target="_blank">Middleware and Logging sample</a> in GitHub.
+For a complete sample that shows how to intercept and log messages using the Bot Framework SDK for Node.js, see the <a href="https://aka.ms/v3-js-capability-middlewareLogging" target="_blank">Middleware and Logging sample</a> in GitHub.